 Love Live!
-Sunshine!! is a thirteen episode anime series that focuses on a school idol group called Aquors.
+Sunshine!! is a thirteen episode anime series that focuses on a school idol group called Aqours.
 As you might expect, this is a spin-off of Love Live!
 School Idol Project.
 The anime was directed by Kazuo Sakai and written by Jukki Hanada.
 The studio that produced it was Sunrise.

 It definitely feels that towards the beginning of Love Live!
 Sunshine!! that Chika is trying nothing more than to emulate µ’s, after becoming inspired by them to tread the path of a school idol.
 Earlier episodes have a heavy reliance on µ’s to drive them forward, and this is further exacerbated when the characters discover that their school is going to shut down.

 However, though the school shutting down does drive the characters as school idols, the way in which they try to imitate µ’s is actually addressed in one of the latter episodes.
-Though it puts to rest any fears that Aquors are just trying to recreate the success of µ’s, it may come a little too late.
+Though it puts to rest any fears that Aqours are just trying to recreate the success of µ’s, it may come a little too late.
 Still, it provides a pretty spectacular conclusion for that plot thread.

-That’s not the only spectacular conclusion; the third years – Dia Kurosawa, Kanan Matsuura and Mari Ohara – are the characters least keen to join Aquors, and the resolution of that particular plot thread is arguably one of the more emotional scenes.
+That’s not the only spectacular conclusion; the third years – Dia Kurosawa, Kanan Matsuura and Mari Ohara – are the characters least keen to join Aqours, and the resolution of that particular plot thread is arguably one of the more emotional scenes.

 The only character who shows no resistance towards joining Chika pursue her dream is You Watanabe.
 The episode that centres on You is in the latter half of the series.